IN THIS ARTICLE

 - Loamy soil is a rich, dark and crumbly soil that will allow drainage, but still retain enough moisture to be beneficial.
 Loam is a good balance of sand, clay, silt and organic matter.
 If you grab a handful of loamy soil, it should not form a compact ball.
 It should remain loose and crumbly.
 Loam is the best type of soil for growing almost everything!

-In just the US alone, there is a wide spectrum of soil types, as illustrated below.
+There is a wide spectrum of soil types in the United States, as illustrated below.

 Soil Infiltration & Scheduling